shoulders/plg_qwhelloworld/README.md

 # Hello World Plugin for Joomla!

-This is a ready to go Joomla plugin template that you can use to build your own plugins.
+This is a ready to go Joomla Plugin Boilerplate that you can use to build your own plugins.
 I have added all the settings, elements and things I could find.

 ## What does it do?
-This is a content plugin that replaces a user defined shortcode with some content; date, WYSIWYG content and a language sensitive Hello World statement.
+This is a content plugin that replaces a user defined shortcode with a language sensitive Hello World statement.
+You can set the language in the plugin.

 ## How to use this module
-- install the plugin.
+- Install the plugin.
-- configure the plugin how you want it.
+- Configure the plugin how you want it, including making sure it is published.
-- insert your shortcode into an article.
+- Insert the shortcode into an article.
-- load the newly saved article and you should see the shortcode has been replaced with the content you configured in the plugin admin.
+- Load the newly saved article, with the shortcode, and you should see the shortcode has been replaced with the Hello World message..

 ## Notes
+- When the install mechanism is used, the title for the plugin comes from **en-GB.plg_qwrealurl.sys.ini / PLG_QWREALURL_NAME="Hello World"**
+- The plugin name is **helloworld**
+  - Can be called by **$this->_name**
+  - Is made from the filename **helloworld.php**, the **.php** file extension is removed.
-- You can restrict this plugin to work only on certain components using $context.
+- You can restrict this plugin to work only on certain components using **$context.**

 ## Compatibility
-plg_helloworld is fully compatible with Joomla versions 3.x (possibly 3.8+) and 4.x.
+plg_helloworld is fully compatible with Joomla versions 3.x (possibly only 3.8+) and 4.x.
 A few alterations and the plugin will work on earlier versions of Joomla.

 ## License
 plg_helloworld is a Joomla module developed by QuantumWarp and released under the GNU General Public License.